NimbleEdge/.github/profile/README.md

 - [Sentinels](https://github.com/NimbleEdge/Sentinels) Code related to any applications / bots serving our discord community.

 ## Contact
 For reporting bugs, requesting features, and discussing changes, developers should use Github issues and discussions on these repositories.
-Using issues, you can [maintainers, contributors and other  members](nimbleedge.ai/discord) of the community.
 To connect with the community and learn more about the software and community, new users should bookmark or visit the [Community Website of NimbleEdge](https://www.nimbleedge.ai/).

 ### Community driven development